 We’ll go out on a limb here: we recommend home cooked food for your housewarming party.
 The whole point of the party is a celebration of the new space that you call “home,” right?
 And what says “home” more than a home-cooked meal?
 It lends the party a level of authenticity that just feels right.
 That being said, obviously, having some sort of catering is always an option if you’d prefer not to cook.

 Lastly, if you are still struggling to think of housewarming party food, throw a make your own pizza party.
 Buy a bunch of fresh ingredients, pizza sauce, and dough… then let everyone make their own pizza and… BAM!
 You’ve got yourself a good time.
 Just add a couple of cold beers and it’s a grand housewarming party.

 Housewarming party decorations can be a little tricky because if you aren’t careful they can get pretty expensive.
 Again, we are going to recommend you go conservative and affordable on the decorations.

-After all, your guests are going to want to see the home… not necessarily the 50+ balloons you bought from party city.
+After all, your guests are going to want to see the home and not the 50+ balloons you bought from Party City.

-With that said, we do recommend investing in something that is kind of like a decoration… sort of.
+With that said, we do recommend investing in something that spruces up your home to make it feel like a celebration.
 That’s the Spotify playlist.
 You’ll want to play music the entire night.
 No, it doesn’t have to be blaring throughout the house, but light music makes a party so much more comfortable to people.